 Nainoa Logan has a background in Business Finance but his passion stems from supporting community through Financial Literacy and Entrepreneurial education.
 Nainoa founded the 501c3 Non-Profit organization, Hiamana, through which he offered classes on finance and business to organizations and families.
 Nainoa is also owner of multiple other LLCʻs.
 Currently, Nainoa oversees grant-writing and programs for The Waiʻanae Economic Development Council, and delivers both the Financial Loʻi and Maolipreneur programs.

 Shavone Lave is a Business Developer for the Wai`anae Economic Development Council, and utilizes her education, background, and experience to assist entrepreneurs in the development of their businesses.
 Shavone has a Master's degree in Psychology and a background in counseling and education.
 Prior to joining WEDC, Shavone owned and operated The Sugar Hut, a bakery located in Ma’ili, Hawai’i.
-She currently teaches other bakers to grow their business through business and marketing strategies at The CEO Baker.
+She is currently a Business Strategist and helps other business owners create strategies that increase their profitability and time freedom.

-Kēhau Paulo is a Money Manaʻo Mentor for Waiʻanae Economic Development Councilʻs Financial Literacy Program, Financial Loʻi.
+Kēhau Paulo is a Money Mentor for Waiʻanae Economic Development Councilʻs Financial Literacy Program, Financial Loʻi.
 She is a Kamehameha Schools Alumni, has a background in University Education and is a self-taught Web and Graphic Designer.
 Kēhau combined that knowledge to became an Entrepreneur, and has been a Freelance Website Developer and Graphic Artist for a little over 20 years.
-In 2012, she began an online mentorship, taught various online courses, and has been Coaching others for the past decade.
+In 2012, she began an online mentorship, taught various online courses, and has been coaching others for the past decade.
 Kēhau specializes in accountability, focused action and goal achievement.
-She uses her skillsets to empower others through education, and helps entrepreneurs to jumpstart their businesses.
+She uses her skillsets to empower others through education, and helps people improve their financial wellness.

 Kaʻiulani Kauihou is a long time Makaha resident, graduating from the Kamehameha schools and the University of Hawaiʻi in Mānoa.
 With degrees in both Hawaiian Language and Education, Kaʻiulani founded Hiʻohia, a publishing company specializing in Hawaiian Language and Hawaiian Culture Resources.
 As a former Hawaiian Language Immersion teacher, Kaʻiulani fell in love with curriculum development and continues to create programmatic content for WEDCʻs Financial Loʻi and Maolipreneur programs.
 Kaʻiulani is co-owner of an LLC and loves mixing business with culture, often teaching the idea that our Hawaiian ancestors were innately entrepreneurs also.